valeryozenne/Tuto_GT/Part1/README.md

 ### First Conclusion

 This conclude the lecure on readout.
-Note that standard kspace processing step have already been developped in python or in C++.
+Note that standard kspace processing step (removeOversampling, ghost niquist and BO corrections for EPI, coil compression...) have already been developped in python or in C++.
 There is no need to redoo it except for educational purpose.
-Call them in xml.